Lieder-Lab/liederDB/README.md

 >>
 >       where __AppleCount = 1 or AppleColor = red__ and/or ...
 >
->>'or' sub statement returns the result meet __CONDITIONS_1 or CONDITIONS_2__;
+>>The 'or' substatement returns the result meet __CONDITIONS_1 or CONDITIONS_2__;
 >
->_The 'and' sub statement and 'or' sub statement are on the same grammatical levels in where statement, but 'and' sub statement has a higher priority than 'or''s.
+>_The 'and' substatement and 'or' substatement are on the same grammatical levels in 'where' statement, but 'and' substatement has a higher priority than 'or''s.
 Kernel would  process all 'and' statements first and then process the 'or's later, if commend designed not follow this order, please use brackets () to declare the right order, as we recommend already._

 ### LOGICAL_OPERATORS:  =    ==    >    <    >=    <=    !=